decaporg/decap-cms/docs/quick-start.md

 If you're creating a new folder for uploaded media, you'll need to know where your static site generator expects static files.
 You can refer to the paths outlined above in [App File Structure](#app-file-structure), and put your media folder in the same location where you put the `admin` folder.

-Note that the file path is relative to the project root, so the `media_folder` example above would work for Jekyll, GitBook, or any other generator that stores static files at the project root.
+Note that the`media_folder` file path is relative to the project root, so the  example above would work for Jekyll, GitBook, or any other generator that stores static files at the project root.
 It would not, however, work for Hugo, Hexo, Middleman, or others that use a different path.
 Here's an example that could work for a Hugo site:

 ``` yaml
 media_folder: "static/images/uploads" # Media files will be stored in the repo under static/images/uploads